ding-lab/BreakPointSurveyor/README.md

 The TCGA_Virus workflow provides an in-depth analysis of a virus integration event in the TCGA WGS sample ([TCGA-BA-4077-01B-01D-2268-08](https://gdc-portal.nci.nih.gov/legacy-archive/files/6533e56c-b5b8-4c85-862b-a5526c5c2e0a)), which is a head and neck cancer sample.
-Because of TCGA restictions we do not make distribute any sequence data.
+Because of TCGA restictions we do not distribute any sequence data.
 After downloadeding, sequence data was aligned to a custom reference which includes human and virus sequences ([details](A_Reference/README.md)).
 We do not distribute the reference because of size constraints.